Best CRM for Customer Service: 15 Tools Compared (2026)

 6. Capsule CRM

 Capsule CRM focuses on simplicity and relationship management.
-It gives teams a clear view of contacts, organizations, and communication history without the complexity of larger platforms.
-The task management features help service teams track follow-ups, and the integration options connect Capsule to popular help desk and email tools.
+It gives teams a clear view of contacts, organisations, and communication history without the complexity of larger platforms.
+Task management features help service teams track follow-ups.
+Integration options connect Capsule to popular help desk and email tools.
 SupportBee users can link customer records through the Capsule CRM integration.

 Key Features: